What if public companies stay privately controlled? into copy

 What if public companies stay privately controlled?

-The animated chart shows initial public offerings that occurred since 2010; each dot representing an IPO.
+The animated chart shows initial public offerings that occurred since 2010; each dot representing a US market IPO.
 If the dot is below the one-share-one-vote line, then investors in that company have less control* over the company than the capital they provided; if the IPO is on the line, then investors have the same voting power as capital provided.

 ESG chart 3 video template